 The Ellerton Drive extension is a local road project in the Queanbeyan-Palerang local government area.

-In June 2014, the NSW and Federal Government announced a joint funding contribution towards the project.
-Roads and Maritime Services is assisting Queanbeyan-Palerang Regional Council with project management, procurement and governance.
+In June 2014, the Australian and NSW governments announced a joint funding contribution towards the project.
+Roads and Maritime Services is assisting Queanbeyan-Palerang Regional Council during the construction phase by managing the construction contract.

-The extension will connect east Queanbeyan, where the existing Ellerton Drive ends, with Karabar at the new Edwin Land Parkway intersection with Old Cooma Road.
+The project will extend Ellerton Drive to connect Queanbeyan East with Karabar at the Edwin Land Parkway intersection with Old Cooma Road.
+The project also involves an upgrade of the existing Ellerton Drive.

-- Motorists will be able to avoid up to 19 intersections and two sets of traffic lights
+- Motorists will be able to avoid up to 19 intersections and three sets of traffic lights

-- Up to a 38% travel time saving compared to the existing route
+- Up to a 38 per cent travel time saving compared to the existing route

 - The road will be 80km/h, avoiding the 50km/h sections of Queanbeyan central business district as well as school zones

-- Built to withstand a one in 100 year floor event
+- The works will create an extra bridge crossing of the Queanbeyan River, built to withstand a one in 100 year flood event

 - Minimise heavy vehicles travelling through the central business district